Use the Docker Cloud AgentEstimated reading time: 4 minutes

 Confirm that the new Linux host appears in the Node dashboard in Docker Cloud.
 The node is now ready to accept container deployments!

-Repeat this process for each host on which you will run nodes.
+Repeat this process for each host.

 Install the Docker Cloud Agent using the CLI